Cuba entry requirements for Nepal passport holders

 ServiceCost

-Tourist visa (single entry)Required for Nepal passport holders; obtainable at Cuban embassy or on arrival with prior approval.~$50 USD (equivalent in local currency)
+Tourist visa (single entry)Required for Nepalese passport holders.
+Apply at Cuban embassy or consulate.~$50 USD (or equivalent in convertible currency)

-Overstay fine per dayMaximum cap may apply; avoid overstaying to prevent fines and future entry issues.~$25 USD per day
+Overstay fine per dayMaximum cap may apply; avoid overstaying.~$25 USD per day

 Common reasons for entry denial